Building with Porter Contracting, Inc.

 Bad weather might mean delayed progress on your home.

 And just because you do not see anyone at the job site, does not mean your home is behind schedule.

 Put simply, you don’t have to stress about whether or not your home is on or off schedule, because we will immediately communicate delays or issues that come up.

 Like any good relationship, effective communication with your home builder is the key to success and happiness.

 This should go without saying, but do not hesitate to call us at the Office, or your Superintendent with questions or concerns.

 General email: info@portergc,com

-They say ‘seeing is believing,’ and we encourage our customers to call and schedule a visit to their project from time to time.
+They say ‘seeing is believing,’ and we encourage all our customers to call and schedule a visit to their project site from time to time.
 We will talk with you at our initial meetings about further visits to the job site with the Superintendent.